BrianJConway/CS480_Graphics/README.md

 ## PA8: Bullet Physics Demo
 This is a simulation of various objects interacting with bullet physics.
 It features a controllable cube, a sphere, and a static cylinder.
 To run this project ```cd PA8``` then follow the instructions in the README.md.

+## PA9: Lighting
+This is a modification of the last demo with basic lighting, allowing you to switch betweeen per-vertex and per-fragment lighting.

+## PA11: Pinball
+This is a simulation of a pinball machine, showcasing interaction, physics, and lighting.